mcneel/rhino3dm/README.md

 # rhino3dm.py
-Python 2.7 package based on OpenNURBS with a RhinoCommon style
+CPython package based on OpenNURBS with a RhinoCommon style

 ## Install from pip
 `pip install rhino3dm`

 ### Supported platforms
-* Python27 - Windows (32 and 64 bit)
+* Python 2.7 - Windows (32 and 64 bit)
+* Python 2.7 - OSX (installed through homebrew)
-* Python27 - OSX (installed through homebrew)
+* Python 3.7 - OSX (installed through homebrew)
 * Other distributions are possible, just let us know where you need this package to run

 ---